abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     * ``bool AcceptDelta()``:
       Returns true if the search accepts the deltas.
     * ``void AcceptNeighbor()``:
-      Notifies the search that a neighbor has been accepted by local search because a ``SearchLimit`` has been reached or the neighborhood has been exhausted.
+      Notifies the search that a candidate solution has been accepted by local search because a ``SearchLimit`` has been reached or the neighborhood has been exhausted.

     These functions simply call their ``SearchMonitor``\'s counterparts, i.e. they call the corresponding methods of the involved ``SearchMonitor``\s.